shubhadapaithankar/Shubhadapaithankar/README.md

 * **CI/CD**: Bamboo, Jenkins
 * **Additional Skills**: Virtualization, PXE, DNS, DHCP ,ML, AI

-## 🔭 Current Work
-I'm currently pursuing my Master in Software Engineering at SJSU, where I'm working on various software development projects.
-My current focus is on:

 ### Site Reliability Engineering
 * Designing and implementing infrastructure automation using tools like Terraform and Ansible.
 * Developing and implementing monitoring and logging solutions using tools like Prometheus, Grafana, and Jenkins.